acnasstrom/mean-stack-lab/README.md

 ## Following the tutorial
 I thought the tutorial was pretty straight forward with helpful links on subjects you may want to read up on.
 I have good previous knowledge of MongoDB and web development in general and I have worked with other Javascript front end frameworks before.
 I've never worked with AngularJS or Express before, so that was new to me.

+One thing that bothered me is that the tutorial did not include how to write tests for your implementation.
+I would like to have seen at least one unit test of the api code and some form of integration test of the full implementation.
+Thinkster tackles the issue of testing in their course [A Better Way to Learn AngularJS](https://thinkster.io/a-better-way-to-learn-angularjs/).
+Jasmine and Karma seems to be the preferred tools for testing AngularJS.

 ## Conclusions
 I feel I got a good basic understanding on how to create a web application using the MEAN stack and what the benefits are.
 Regarding drawbacks - not so much.
 It seems to me that when you need to get a web site up and going fast and easy, using MEAN is a viable option to the more common choice of Ruby on Rails.
 In fact I liked the architechture of MEAN better than Rails.

-Using the MEAN stack your backend produces a REST api and is not as tightly coupled with the data model as with a standard Rails application.
-So if your Node web server isn't performing as you hoped, you can just switch it to another implementation.
+Using the MEAN stack your back end produces a REST api and is not as tightly coupled with the data model as with a standard Rails application.
+So if your back end isn't performing as you hoped, you can easily switch it to another implementation.

 ## Extra: Creating an application using the MEAN.IO framework
 While exploring the subject of MEAN i found [MEAN.IO](http://mean.io/).
 It seemed to be some sort of Rails-y set of tools with scaffolding, package management etc to get you started with the MEAN stack, so I decided to check it out after finishing the above mentioned tutorial.